onosproject/device-provisioner/README.md

 > stratum-simulator helm chart creates a linear topology with 2 switches by default.
 Each switch exposes a different gRPC port,
 > starting from 50001 and increasing.

-2) Switch entities should be created to onos-topo that allows the application to make connection to the P4Runtime server running on each device.
-To do so, onos-topo-operator which is deployed already will be used to create those entities in topo To create two switch entities in topo:
+2) Switch entities should be created in onos-topo that allows the application to make a connection to the P4Runtime server running on each device.
+To do so, onos-topo-operator can be used to create those entities in onos-topo To create two switch entities in onos-topo:
- - Create the following yaml file (we name it topo.yaml)
+ - Create the following yaml file and name it topo.yaml
  - Apply it in the namespace where the app deployed using kubectl or helm.

 ```yaml